aras-p/aras-p.hugo/content/blog/2017/12-mastodon-gamedev-place.md

 *Right now*, it seems to be fairly heavy on programming/engineering side, and out of that, somehow it got a lot of Godot engine users/lovers.
 I've no idea how *that* happened; I don't know any of them :) There are some artists, designers, audio people as well, but I'd love if there were more (see point above about limited set of topics).
+Would be nice to get more diversity in other aspects too (gender, race, age, experience, ...).

 So far *(knocks on wood...)* there were no bad incidents; the moderation reports were only a dozen or so in total, and most of them due to people looking into "Federated"